techu2019/ICp-banking-microservices/README.md

 6. Fill in the following fields:

-   * Release name: techu<nn>-img
+   * Release name: zcloud<nn>-img
    * Target name space: techu
-   * Git_repo Name:  techu<nn>-icp-banking-microservices)
+   * Git_repo Name:  zcloud.<nn>-icp-banking-microservices

 7. Click on **Install".

    This will initate a build of the banking application from the github repository you specified.
 The process pulls the source code from your github repository and builds the docker image based on the Dockerfile.
-The resulted docker image, **techu/techu<nn>-icp-banking-microservices** , will then be deployed to the ICP Docker image repository.
+The resulted docker image, **techu/zcloud.01-icp-banking-microservices** , will then be deployed to the ICP Docker image repository.

 8. Click on **View Helm Release**.